moneyforward/eslint-config-moneyforward/.github/CONTRIBUTING.md

 ### Development

 1. Check [the Issue Tracker](https://github.com/moneyforward/eslint-config-moneyforward/issues), make sure if there is anything relevant to the problem you are trying to solve.
-2. Keep the repository you did folk up to date.
+2. Keep the repository you did fork up to date.

    ```bash
     git fetch upstream